markCwatson/deep_learning/kaggle/competitions/digit-recognizer/README.md

 This approach is based off of Andrew Ng's Neural Networks and Deep Learning course in the [Deep Learning specialization on Coursera](https://www.coursera.org/specializations/deep-learning); however, it has been adapted for this particular problem.

-This approach includes a implementation of a deep neural network utizing numpy.
+This approach includes a implementation of a deep neural network utilizing numpy.

 With the model presented here, I achieved ~81% accuracy on both the training and test data sets (see snippet of predictions below from test set).